Hau5ratz/Commune/README.md

 Privledges template:

- 25,000 Enable purposals and reviews about the qualifier of R-merit and privledges.
- 20,000 Trusted Competency: Expanded editing, deletion and undeletion privileges 15,000 Set R-merit qualify on Demands
+ 25,000 Enable purposals and reviews about the qualifier of R-merit and privledges.\n 20,000 Trusted Competency: Expanded editing, deletion and undeletion privileges 15,000 Set R-merit qualify on Demands
  10,000 Meta Editor: reviews reviewers